PaulHaeberli/QOImovie/README.md

-# QOImovie - Using QIO format to encode video
+# QOImovie - Using QOI format to encode video

 This uses the [QOI image format](https://github.com/phoboslab/qoi) to save sequences of images